icclab/netfloc/README.md

 ## Work in progress

 Currently Netfloc provides library support for OpenStack tenant-based network graph management and traversal.
-It is based on the following OpenDaylight features: **mdsal, openflowplugin** and **ovsdb** (see [Architecture](#markdown-header-architecture) and [Roadmap](#markdown-header-roadmap).)
+It is based on the following OpenDaylight features: **mdsal, openflowplugin** and **ovsdb** (see [Architecture](#architecture).
 It also provides a support for the northbound OpenStack Neutron ML2 plugin APIs.
-Check [Netfloc status](#markdown-header-netfloc-status) for the latest updates and [Roadmap](#markdown-header-roadmap-section) for upcoming milestones.
+Check [Netfloc status](#netfloc-status) for the latest updates and the [Roadmap](#roadmap) section for upcoming milestones.

-# Architecture Design
+## Architecture Design

 [Netfloc Architecture Design](https://github.com/icclab/netfloc/blob/master/docs/architecture.md)

 ## Features